2024-25 Edition

 Requirements

-A total of 72 graduate units are necessary to satisfy the master’s degree requirements—including 32 units of core courses and successful completion of a capstone project, thesis, or comprehensive examination.
+A total of 72 graduate units are necessary to satisfy the master’s degree requirements—including 32 units of core courses and successful completion of a capstone project or comprehensive examination.
 A normal course load is 12 units per quarter (three courses), which enables students to complete the degree in two years.

 Course Requirements